-Chicago suspect in playground shooting held without bond
+Juveniles held for part in Chicago playground shooting

-Two children were injured in the shooting Friday afternoon outside Warren Elementary School, where classmates were having a picnic.
+Cook County Assistant State’s Attorney Emily Czerniejewski (Chier-nee-Jeu-skee) on Monday told Juvenile Justice Division judge the boys, 16 and 17, represented substantial flight risk.
+She added electronic monitoring would not be able to keep track of them in Indiana.

-The stern words from Cook County Judge Peggy Chiampas came during a hearing Sunday.
-Prosecutors allege 19-year-old Raekwon Hudson was one of three gang members who opened fire on rival gang members outside the playground.
+On Sunday the boys’ alleged accomplice, 19-year-old Raekwon Hudson of Chicago, was ordered held without bond.
+During the hearing, Cook County Judge Peggy Chiampas lashed out at Hudson, complaining children can’t enjoy a picnic without fear of being shot by armed gang members.

-Hudson and two juveniles are charged with attempted murder and aggravated battery with a firearm.
+Hudson and the two juveniles are charged with attempted murder and aggravated battery with a firearm in the Friday shooting.

 Most Read Stories